Saudi crown prince in U.S. for medical tests

-JEDDAH, Saudi Arabia Saudi Crown Prince Nayef, a pivotal figure who supervises the daily affairs of the kingdom, is undergoing "routine tests" at the renowned Cleveland Clinic in Ohio, Saudi television and hospital sources said on Friday.
+JEDDAH, Saudi Arabia Saudi Crown Prince Nayef has arrived in the United States for medical tests, Saudi state television said on Friday.

-Eileen Sheil, a spokeswoman for the Cleveland Clinic, confirmed his arrival.
-"He is here, the Crown Prince, for routine tests."

-"He'll be here a few days, and then he is scheduled to go home," she added.

-At about 78, Prince Nayef is part of an aging leadership in the world's top oil exporter, whose stability is key to the world economy.
+At about 78, Prince Nayef is part of an ageing leadership in the world's top oil exporter, whose stability is key to the world economy.

-King Abdullah appointed Prince Nayef to be crown prince of the major U.S. ally in October, after ex-Crown Prince Sultan died of colon cancer in New York.
+King Abdullah appointed Prince Nayef as the new crown prince of the major U.S. ally in October, after ex-Crown Prince Sultan died of colon cancer in New York.

 Nayef, who is considered a conservative even by Saudi standards for his close ties with the austere Wahhabi sect of Islam, has been a pivotal figure and supervised the daily affairs of the kingdom in the absence of the king, who has suffered from back problems.